jlarmstrongiv/tracecamp-winter-2020/curriculum/day_0/reference/10-javascript.md

 A template literal is just another way to write a multiline string.

+Null and undefined are very similar.
+On one hand, undefined is a variable that has been not yet been defined.
+On the other hand, null is a variable that is explicitly nothing (no value).

 ### Reference types

 JavaScript has many reference types: objects, arrays, maps, sets, weakmaps, weaksets, dates, and more.
 The most common are objects and arrays.
 Objects hold key and value pairs, while arrays are lists of values.